-This date is significant because it falls right in the middle of the winter solstice and the spring equinox.
+This date is significant because it falls between the winter solstice and the spring equinox.
 All celebrations surrounding these two seasonal events involved farming and plowing the fields.
-The cattle and sheep would be brought out of the winter pastures so that crops could be planted.
+The cattle and sheep would be brought out of the winter pastures so crops could be planted.

-In Ireland, this day is also referred to as Imbolc, which translates to “in the belly,” a reference to pregnant, lactating sheep, that were symbols of the first hints of spring.
+In Ireland, this day is also called Imbolc, which translates to “in the belly,” a reference to pregnant, lactating sheep that were symbols of the first hints of spring.

-Candlemas and St. Brigid’s Feast or Imbolc are celebrations of the milk that began to flow forth from the sheep in the wake of Spring, dairy is the star ingredient.
-Cheeses, milk, butter, cream, and yogurt could all be incorporated into your meal, be it breakfast, lunch, or dinner.
+Candlemas and St. Brigid’s Feast or Imbolc are celebrations of the milk that began to flow forth from the sheep in the wake of Spring; dairy is the star ingredient.
+Cheese, milk, butter, cream, and yogurt could all be incorporated into your meal, be it breakfast, lunch, or dinner.

-Another notable food for this celebration is corn.
-In the Middle Ages, a loaf of bread and an ear of corn were left outdoors on the night of February 1st as offerings to the saint.
+Another fantastic food for this celebration is corn.
+In the Middle Ages, a loaf of bread and an ear of corn were left outdoors on February 1st as offerings to the saint.